More Important Than Money

 Phil had made a lot of money somehow.
 I am not certain what his business was.
 It could have been Greeting Cards or cardboard boxes.
 What I knew, is that when he started he had hired his relatives and paid them a reasonable amount to work for him.

 Over time each left him and went on their own.
 It wasn't a topic discussed as to why each had left, and I never invested a brain cell into it.

-My parents seemed to have given excuses on previous occasions which they were unable to recycle.
+My parents seemed to have given excuses on previous occasions to avoid the visit which they were unable to recycle.

 "Fun..." my mother said sourly.